Due to state employee furloughs, call center and staff response time may be delayed. Thank you for your understanding.

 Shared decision making

-- Accountable Care Programs: Two ACPs are integrating shared decision making strategies into their practices and the use of certified decision aids at testing sites.
+- Two Accountable Care Networks, UW Medicine Accountable Care Network and Puget Sound High Value Network, are integrating shared decision making and the use of certified PDAs.

 - Read what we learned from the Accountable Care Program (ACP) Shared Decision Making Maternity Pilot

 - Through the Healthier Washington Collaboration Portal, providers can participate in a free, online shared decision making course.
 Learn more about the training.

 - The Bree Collaborative Shared Decision Making workgroup launched in January 2019.
 This group will identify best implementation practices to increase the use of shared decision making in Washington State.